antonbalucha/text-processing/README.md

 ## Contact

-In case of any questions about Text Processing or suggestions for improvements or some feedback or whatever is in your mind about The Framework you may contact me on ```projects@tonyb.sk```.
+In case of any questions about Text Processing or suggestions for improvements or some feedback or whatever is in your mind about The Framework you may contact me on ```projects@yss.sk```.

 ## Keywords